exasol/virtual-schemas/doc/dialects/oracle.md

   IDENTIFIED BY '<password>';
 ```

-A quick option to test the `ORACLE_CONNECTION` connection is to run an `IMPORT FROM JDBC` query.
+A quick option to test the `ORACLE_JDBC_CONNECTION` connection is to run an `IMPORT FROM JDBC` query.
 The connection works, if `42` is returned.

 ```sql
 IMPORT FROM JDBC AT jdbc_oracle